nyakaz73/spring-boot-reactjs-fullstack-2/README.md

 ```

 ### 1b. main.css
 For some reason i noticed that if you put your main.css in /src/main/resources/static just like what Spring docs suggests, like we did in the last tutorial [Part 1]() , Spring wont recognise it unless you put it inside a css folder.
-Little weird if your ask me :)
+Little weird if you ask me :)
 * So just go ahead and update that and put you main.css file in  /src/main/resources/static/css/main.css like so.
 * Remember also to update your main index.html in /src/main/resources/templates/index.html to have the correct reference of your main.css file.
 See code below:
 ```html